-[ Implementation Opportunities Implement a campaign to educate people on the link between native plant species and ecosystem health, particularly for pollinators who face stress due to climate change and other factors.
+Implementation Implement a campaign to educate people on the link between native plant Opportunities species and ecosystem health, particularly for pollinators who face stress due to climate change and other factors.
 Encourage naturalized landscaping instead of manicured lawns.
-These types of landscapes offer critical wildlife habitat, cause a decline in the use of petroleum-based fertilizers and pesticides, more effectively capture stormwater runoff, and reduce the heat island effect.36 Pursue invasive species removal projects, especially in Town parks and along greenways/bikeways/right-of-ways.
+These types of landscapes offer critical wildlife habitat, cause a decline in the use of petroleum-based fertilizers and pesticides, more effectively capture stormwater runoff, and reduce the heat island effect.
+Pursue invasive species removal projects, especially in Town parks and along greenways/bikeways/right-of-ways.
 Such projects would be carried out by citizens but perhaps spearheaded by a local non-profit or task force.
-Projects could initially focus on: Vining invasives (Japanese wisteria, porcelain berry, kudzu, mile-aminute, English ivy, Japanese honeysuckle, oriental bittersweet, Japanese euonymus) that threaten urban tree health; Japanese stiltgrass and privet that alter soil pH and outcompete many native grasses and shrubs.
-Implementation Challenges Many people can't distinguish between native and non-native/invasive plants, nor do they know that the plants they're choosing for their yard are invasive.
+Projects could initially focus on: 1.
+Vining invasives (Japanese wisteria, porcelain berry, kudzu, mile-a- minute, English ivy, Japanese honeysuckle, oriental bittersweet, Japanese euonymus) that threaten urban tree health; 2.
+Japanese stiltgrass and privet that alter soil pH and outcompete many native grasses and shrubs.
+The Bolin Forest and Quarterpath Trace neighborhoods have pursued a neighborhood initiative which could be a resource for other neighborhoods.
+41 Implementation Many people can't distinguish between native and non-native/invasive Challenges plants, nor do they know that the plants they're choosing for their yard are Chanenges invasive.
 Many people don't understand the link between native plants and ecosystem health, choosing their plants based on cost or aesthetics.
 Renters don't often have the option to choose what's planted outside their door.
-Some landowners and HOAs are resistant to native species or more natural-looking landscapes.
+Some landowners and HOAs are resistant to native species or more natural- looking landscapes.
 Some developers may need outreach and education.
 Large/big box nurseries often sell few (if any) native species Some people need assistance learning about/accessing local nurseries that specialize in natives.
 Deer tend to ignore non-native species and prefer native species.
 Resources Needed Town staff to examine/amend ordinances. (human and Someone(s) to head an educational campaign. material) Someone(s) to lead invasive species removal projects.
 Anticipated Cost Money for an educational campaign and supplies for projects removing invasives (tools, leaf bags, etc.).
 Leadership Town staff, Environmental Advisory Board, a non-profit or task force to lead invasive removal projects Partners NC Botanical Garden, NC Native Plant Society, local nurseries, biologists, local bee keepers, landscapers knowledgeable about native/invasive species, HOAs, Friends of Bolin Creek, Morgan Valley Alliance Fit with Items Community forest; Tree Coalition Time Frame Town staff are currently looking at the LUO.
 An outreach campaign is a long term undertaking.
-Next Step(s) Update the Land Use Ordinance invasive/native plant requirements.
-Implement an educational campaign, maybe in partnership with the Botanical Gardens or others, to help citizens and businesses understand the importance of planting natives and avoiding invasives.
+Next Step(s) Update the Land Use Ordinance invasive/native plant requirements. • Implement an educational campaign, maybe in partnership with the Botanical Gardens or others, to help citizens and businesses understand the importance of planting natives and avoiding invasives.
 This could be done in conjunction with the Town's newly established annual Pollinator Day.
 Explore options for implementing invasive removal projects.
-Develop and regularly update an inventory of areas with excessive invasive plant growth Evaluation Criteria Stronger ordinance against invasive species and in favor of native species.
+Develop and update inventory of areas with excessive invasive plant growth Evaluation Criteria Stronger ordinance against invasive species and in favor of native species.
 Decrease in the number of invasive species in Carrboro and an increase in the number of natives.
 More knowledgeable citizenry concerning the importance of native species.

-36 See this book for more information on the benefits and approaches for more naturalized yards and landscapes: Tallamy, Doug.
+&lt;sup>40 See this book for more information on the benefits and approaches for more naturalized yards and landscapes: Tallamy, Doug.
 Bringing Nature Home.
 Portland: Timberpress, 2010.
 Print.